 We are “at home in God, dreaming of exile” (T-10.I.6:3).
 We are all already in Heaven.
 (Actually we never left.)
 The story is already over!
 We’re at the end, looking back and remembering.
 “We’re living a rerun,” someone said.
 “The fact that Jesus has already done it is the guarantee that we all will do it, we all will experience what he has experienced because we are really all one mind,” Ted said.

 This is the reason that “I need do nothing.”
 We all continue to make the error that we have to accomplish something.
 We think that there is this great mountain to climb, the mountain of enlightenment or perfection.
 We may believe Jesus has climbed it, along with others like Buddha, but we think we’re still at the bottom looking up.
 We are intimidated by how hard it is going to be, awed by all the work that has to be done, discouraged by the thought of how far we have to go to get there.

 These thoughts are simply the way the ego tries to handle the situation when you finally get a glimpse of the promised land, of the realm of knowledge that God intends for you to live in.

-The ego can accept the idea that return is necessary because it can so easily make the idea seem difficult.
-Yet the Holy Spirit tells you that even return is unnecessary, because what never happened cannot be difficult.
-However, you can make the idea of return both necessary and difficult.
-Yet it is surely clear that the perfect need nothing, and you cannot experience perfection as a difficult accomplishment, because that is what you are.
-(T-6.II.11:1-4)
+The ego can accept the idea that return is necessary, because it can so easily make the idea seem so difficult.
+But the Holy Spirit tells you that even return is unnecessary, because what never happened cannot involve any problem.
+But it does not follow that you cannot make the idea of return both necessary and difficult.
+God made nothing either necessary or difficult, but you have perceived both as if they were part of His perfect creations.
+Yet it is surely clear that the perfect need nothing, and cannot experience perfection as a difficult accomplishment because that is what they are.
+(T-6.III.6)

 The ego tries to convince you that what you have seen is something you lack instead of something you already have.
 “In You is everything I hope to find already given me” (1:6).
 You are what you have been looking for.